Growing Cannabis in Coco

 The fertilizers that we add to the water are different forms of salts.
-If you put a lot of nutrients into the water, it becomes very salty (High EC) and the plants will struggle to pull in water through osmosis.
+If we put too many nutrient salts into the water, it becomes very salty and the plants will struggle to pull in water through osmosis.
 This is the main reason we must be careful with the total dose of nutrients applied.
-We limit the amount of nutrients, not because of nutrition, but because of osmosis!
+We limit the amount of nutrients, not because of the risk of nutrient toxicity, but because of osmosis!

 Nutrient Element Ratio (NER)